luizsusin/MARS-Scanner/README.md

 ```
 * 0xFFFF9000 - Used to pop a point from the trace list;
 * 0xFFFF9010 - Used to communicate the next X coordinate of the point;
-* 0xFFFF9020 - Used to communicate the next Y coordinate of the point.
+* 0xFFFF9020 - Used to communicate the next Y coordinate of the point;
+* 0xFFFF9030 - Used to communicate the next R-channel value of the point;
+* 0xFFFF9040 - Used to communicate the next G-channel value of the point;
+* 0xFFFF9050 - Used to communicate the next B-channel value of the point;
 ```

 ### Popping a point from the trace list